-2. One to two recommendation forms (must be completed by two individuals who can speak to the applicant’s demonstration of and commitment to the pillars of the Floyd Scholarship).
+2. One recommendation form is required (must be completed by one individual who can speak to the applicant’s demonstration of and commitment to the pillars of the Floyd Scholarship).
 Deadline: 11:59 p.m.
-(ET) on July 20, 2020
+(ET) on Sunday, December 20, 2020

 How to Apply

 Applicants must click here to access the online form.
-Please answer all the questions to their entirety.
-Your application will not be complete until we have received your recommendation letter(s).
+Please answer all the questions in their entirety.
+Your application will not be complete until we have received your recommendation letter.